google-gemini/gemma-cookbook/README.md

 # Welcome to the Gemma Cookbook
 This is a collection of guides and examples for [Google Gemma](https://ai.google.dev/gemma/).
+Gemma is a family of lightweight, state-of-the art open models built from the same research and technology used to create the Gemini models.

 ## Get started with the Gemma models
 Gemma is a family of lightweight, state-of-the art open models built from the same research and technology used to create the Gemini models.
 The Gemma model family includes: